-In the previous theorem, b is referred to as an upper bound for A. We will study upper bounds in Section 5.1.
+The element l in Theorem 4.39 is referred to as a lower bound for A while the element u in Theorem 4.40 is called an upper bound for A. We will study lower and upper bounds in more detail in Section 5.1.